 A strong market research process can help you to learn about your audience, understand their needs and position your products and services to serve them better.
 With these insights, you can improve your marketing strategies and rise above your competitors who do not understand the market or target audience.

 .
-Primary Research – Primary market research is also known as first party data.
-This is a data you collect about your customers, potential customers or business on your own.
+Primary Research – Primary market research is also known as first-party data.
+This is data you collect about your customers, potential customers, or business on your own.
 This data is gathered via online surveys or customer interviews.
-This data is own and manage at your end.
+This data is owned and managed at your end.

 .
 Qualitative Research – Qualitative research refers to the collection of data with no measurable quantity.
-This data is descriptive and focuses on understanding the behaviour, motivations and other human qualities.
-When you research for the buyer attitudes, you are conducting the qualitative research.
+This data is descriptive and focuses on understanding the behavior, motivations, and other human qualities.
+When you research buyer attitudes, you are conducting qualitative research.

 .
-Quantitative Research – Quantitative research on the other hand, is concerned with collecting the numbers for statistical analysis.
-Data such as industry sales, US census figures and even number of the social media followers or website visitors are considered ad quantitative.
+Quantitative Research – Quantitative research, on the other hand, is concerned with collecting the numbers for statistical analysis.
+Data such as industry sales, US census figures, an even number of social media followers, or website visitors are considered ad quantitative.

 How to Do Market Research?

 During the market research process, marketers need to collect data and analyze their audience and target audience.
 The following steps in the marketing research will help you to fully understand your audiences and their needs –

 .
 Identify the purpose

 The first step in how to do market research is articulating what you want to find out.
 This purpose may be to understand the issues, problems, and concerns of your target audience.
 It may be to support the creation of buyer personas or it could be to measure the attitude toward a product or changing forces in a market.